JohnEBoyBaby/i.Q/README.md

                       see her crossed legs sitting 'indian style'?
 人子 son of man 和 and 女人 woman
   see his support staff?

+Did I mention I LOVE SOFT LEGS?
+OH I LOVE SOFT LEGS!
+I LOVE PUREHEART!
+I LOVE TRUTH!
+I PROTECT AND LOVE G_D LIKE AN INFANT.
+He's PROUD of 'his support staff' ... he loves natural ... natural wood, natural hair, natural skin makeup free, natural glowing beauty, natural wonderful softenesses however small or large just you the real you as 'firm' 'feeling' 'healthy' 'wonderful' PUREHEART you is what I LOVE natural you just being you like the PROUDEST MONKEY YOU EVER SEEN ... https://www.youtube.com/watch?v=HQdphbEMmbY ...
+MONKEY SEE MONKEY DO ... yeah ... real proud to be you like I LOVE 'confident you' too happy 'kind' 'humble' 'intellectual' 'loving' 'gentle' 'giving' 'industrious' 'efficient' 'playful' 'hardworking' 'can do' 'work hard play hard' ... all things were Quiet then ... but NOW I AM THE PROUDEST "MONKEY" YOU EVER SEEN ... yeah "MAPUTING UNGOY" "WHITE MONKEY" "RED MONKEY" "RED 'bird'" "RED PEOPLE" ...
+THE PROUDEST MONKEY YOU EVER SEEN ... yeah Yeah YEAH the prQudest monQey ...

 WOMAN 女 + CHILD 子 = 好 GOOD TOGETHER MOM + BABY = GOOD see her crossed legs?